VLANs

 Deleting a VLAN

-A VLAN cannot be deleted until all its assignments - bonds, ports, and IPs - are removed.
+A VLAN cannot be deleted until all bonds, ports and IPs are removed.

 Via the API